robot2600/Blacklisted-Group-Scanner/README.md

 # Blacklisted Group Scanner

 The Blacklisted Group Scanner is intended and preconfigured to scan for members of CreepySins' SCPF who are in blacklisted [Groups of Interest](https://trello.com/b/alydkLVe/dea-group-of-interest-database).
+It functions by searching the groups of all members of CreepySins' SCPF that are of the provided ranks.

 **DISCLAIMERS:**
 - The speed of this application heavily depends on your internet connection and Roblox API rate limiting.